orgTestCodacy11KRepos110MB/repo-9275-inxi/README.txt

 cp_cpu_arch in pinxi.
 Includes debuggers to test cpu types, model, stepping, name strings.

+2. disk_vendors.pl - create new set_vendors() sub for pinxi, use this to add new vendor and vendor product matches.
+Don't touch if you don't know regex quite well!

+Creates matching table for disk vendors: item.

+* lists/disks.**.txt - the various lists of disk data used, and generated.

-2. ids.pl - tool to generate nvidia microarch and legacy driver ids for the inxi nvidia graphics architecture and non-free driver information.
+3. gpu_ids.pl - tool to generate nvidia microarch and legacy driver ids for the inxi nvidia graphics architecture and non-free driver information.

 Creates raw matching IDs for gpu_data item, again matching hash tables.